DEPARTMENT OF COMMUNICATION MISSION STATEMENT

 COM 412 Conflict and Communication: Studies human behavior with particular attention to the role of conflict across various contexts (interpersonal relationships, group/team, organizational settings, and multi-cultural settings).

 COM 418 Advanced Public Relations: Addresses the advanced study of the discipline of public relations.
 Students develop skills in written and oral communication, critical thinking, problem solving, research, and strategic planning.
-Prerequisite: COM 318 or consent.
+Prerequisite: COM 318 or consent of the instructor.

 COM 421 Organizational Communication: Analyzes the role and importance of communication in organizations with special emphasis on corporations, not-for-profit institutions, government agencies, and other structures in which people work.

-COM 480 Senior Seminar: Provides an end-of-the-program opportunity for the advanced study of communication in multiple contexts.
+COM 480 Senior Seminar in Communication: Provides an end-of-the-program opportunity for the advanced study of communication in multiple contexts.
 This capstone course is taken in the senior year by students majoring in Communication Studies/Organizational Communication.
+Prerequisites: COM Majors Only; Senior Standing.